wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 In the end, we didn't use their poster templates because a Markdown-formatted post in our Zulip channel was just enough for promotional purpose, and we didn't have a social media account.
-I'd rather spend one afternoon fixing more bugs than trying to edit PDF or JPEG files directly, which would result in bad-looking images anyway.
+I'd rather spend one afternoon fixing some bugs than trying to edit PDF or JPEG files directly, which would result in bad-looking images anyway.
 I raised an [issue][ospp2023-issue], asking the organisers to provide materials in free formats.
 However, at the time of